 In this post I explain how to take apart a HP Pavilion dv5 laptop (Pavilion dv5t-1000 model).

 I’m taking it apart in order to replace the noisy cooling fan which is mounted deep inside the case under the motherboard.
-In order to replace the cooling fan I’ll have to disassemble the whole laptop.
+In order to replace the cooling fan I’ll have to disassemble the whole unit.

 REMOVING HARD DRIVE, MEMORY, WIRELESS CARD AND DVD DRIVE (Steps 1-7).